Jon-Bright/ledctl/README.md

 # ledctl

-A Go server to control SPI-controlled LEDs.
-Specifically, I made this to control an LPD8806 strip.
+A Go server to control LED strips, supporting LPD8806 and WS281x (WS2811, WS2812, WS2815 etc.).

+The WS281x support is *heavily* based on [jgarff's C version](https://github.com/jgarff/rpi_ws281x), but in contrast to the [Go bindings](https://github.com/rpi-ws281x/rpi-ws281x-go) for that library, the support here is pure Golang and doesn't use the C library.
+On the other hand, it only supports output via PWM, not SPI or PCM (because I didn't need them - there's nothing fundamental preventing this).

 ## Usage

 ```
 cd ledctl
-export GOPATH=$(pwd)
-go build main
+go build
+# LPD8806 - all flags other than ledchip optional, these are the defaults
-./main --dev=/dev/spidev0.0 --port=24601 --pixels=160 --spispeed=1000000 --order=GRB &    # All flags optional, these are the defaults
+./ledctl --ledchip=lpd8806 --dev=/dev/spidev0.0 --spispeed=1000000 --port=24601 --pixels=160 --order=GRB &
+# WS281x - all flags optional, these are the defaults
+./ledctl --ledchip=ws281x --ws281xfreq=800000 --ws281xDma=10 --port=24601 --pixels=160 --order=GRB &
 echo -e 'ZIP_SET_ALL 7f0000 5.0\nQUIT' |nc localhost 24601
 ```

 Once started, the server opens the specified port and listens for connections.
 It recognizes the plain text commands listed below.
 There are two parameters that appear repeatedly:

-*colour* is a six digit hex-encoded RGB colour.
-Each channel may be at most 127.  `7f7f7f` would therefore represent white, `7f0000` would be bright red, `000001` would be the dimmest possible green.
+*colour* is a six digit hex-encoded RGB colour (eight digit for RGBW).

+LPD8806: Each channel may be at most 127.  `7f7f7f` would therefore represent white, `7f0000` would be bright red, `000001` would be the dimmest possible green.
+WS281x: Each channel may be at most 255.  `ffffff` would therefore represent white (on an RGB strip), `ff0000` would be bright red, `000001` would be the dimmest possible green.

 *duration* is a duration for the effect, in decimal seconds.  `1.0` is exactly one second, `2.5` is two-and-a-half seconds.